Many victims of betrayal and abuse seek resources to aid them on their journey to safety and healing.

 What Are The Reasons To Do 12-Step?

 Anne: I think the principles in 12-step have given me a pattern in which to remove the character defects that I have.
-So, for example, one specific character defect I went to Coach Peggy about.
-I see Coach Peggy individually for meditation sessions and I said there’s this character defect and it just keeps popping up and it’s driving me crazy.
+So, for example, one specific character defect I talked to a friend about.
+I said there’s this character defect and it just keeps popping up and it’s driving me crazy.
 We did a meditation session about it and I’m feeling so much better, but if I didn’t have the framework to know how to talk about it or to even know how to confront it or to know how to change it because this is something that has been with me for a long time and it is kind of unmanageable.
 I’d say it is unmanageable and I’d like it removed.

 So, just having the framework to be able to solve problems in a different type of way.
 In a spiritual way and have it actually work, but strangely not the way that other things work.
 Other things like you plant corn, you water it, and the corn grows.
 That’s not how 12-step works.
 You do all the things you’re supposed to do, and you surrender and do your Step 4 and Step 5.
 It doesn’t seem like a direct result of it, it’s almost the growth happens in this other place and then you look back and you’re like: “Whoa I changed.
 How did that happen?”